How Mediation Services Work and When They Are the Right Next Step for Resolving Conflict

 Confidentiality is a cornerstone of the mediation process.
 Mediation is generally a private and confidential process, which allows parties to communicate openly and honestly without fear that their statements will be used against them in legal proceedings or other contexts.

-Professional mediation services such as ours uphold the confidentiality of the mediation process, creating a safe space for open and frank dialogue, while also recognizing the importance of addressing safety concerns and discussing any limitations of confidentiality.
+Professional mediation services such as ours create a safe space for open and frank dialogue, while also recognizing the importance of addressing any limitations of confidentiality.

-It's important to recognize that "mediation" is not a one-size-fits-all process.
+Mediation is not a one-size-fits-all process.
 Various models and styles of mediation exist, each with its own emphasis and techniques.
-Understanding these distinctions can help clients choose the type of mediation services that best suits their needs.
+Understanding these distinctions can help clients choose the type of mediation services that best suit their needs.

 Facilitative Mediation